Sarwan-Projects/SlotSwapper/README.md

    - Click "Request Swap" - select your "Focus Block"

 3. **Back to Browser 1** (Alice):
+   - **See notification bell light up** 🔔
+   - Click notification bell to see "Bob wants to swap with you!"
    - Go to "Requests"
    - See Bob's incoming request
    - Click "Accept"
    - Go to "My Calendar" - you now have "Focus Block"!

 4. **Back to Browser 2** (Bob):
+   - **See notification bell light up** 🔔
+   - Click notification bell to see "Alice accepted your swap request!"
    - Go to "My Calendar" - you now have "Team Meeting"!

+---

 ## 🗄️ Database Schema